 Lastly, if you must deal with a prostitute, always have your condom with you to protect your health.

 Are you planning on having a swim on the beach?
 Some of the beaches have dangerous and unexpected undertows and as regards that, always check for beach markers or take a swim only when the lifeguards are present.

-If you can’t find any of the options I just mentioned, make inquiries from the resort manager on the current status of local conditions.
+If you can’t find any of the options I just mentioned, inquire from the resort manager about the current status of local conditions.

 9. No Show-Offs

 If you have some flashy gadgets or expensive pieces of jewelry keep them to yourself, do not show it off as this is an act of open announcement and invitation to the thieves around to mark you as their target, and you definitely know what follows when that happens.
 Stay humble.